Hypergeometric Solutions of Linear Difference Systems: Algorithm Version I

 \section{Algorithm Version I}

-In this section a basic version of the algorithm is presented, which follows the procedure in \autoref{sec:hypsolintro}.
-We first give the algorithm and then explain why it works in the follow-up sections.
+In this section a basic version of the algorithm is presented, which follows the procedure in Section~\ref{sec:hypsolintro}.
+We first give the algorithm and then explain it in the follow-up sections.